-When you add of this up, you can see why phone calls, especially cold calls, tend not to be a favorite of salespeople.
+When you add this up, you can see why phone calls, especially cold calls, tend not to be a favorite of salespeople.

-The downside of events is obviously their cost.
+The downside of events is their cost.
 Between tickets, travel, and lodging expenses add up quickly.
-These expenses grow exponentially when you consider sponsoring and/or exhibiting.
+These expenses grow exponentially when you consider sponsoring or exhibiting.
 These costs can be prohibitive to smaller companies.
 Even for those who can afford events, high costs create a lot of pressure to justify the investment.

 The largest advantage of lead gen through social media is that it tends to produce high-converting leads.
 According to HubSpot, social leads convert 13% higher than an average lead.
 A strong social presence can help to promote advocacy and reinforce the strengths of your brand, which may begin to explain the higher conversion rates for social leads.